-- Tap on General.
+- Tap Screen Time.

-- Tap the switch next to each app that you'd like to turn off.
+- Tap the switch(es) next to the app or apps you'd like to disable.